Live OT CEUs: 2026 Occupational Therapy Webinar Schedule

 The state of Georgia requires 12 hours of live OT CEUs

 Georgia requires 12 hours of education related to direct patient care in occupational therapy practice.
 According to the OT Board’s FAQ, “these hours must be obtained through attendance at live presentations such as workshops, seminars, conferences, or formal academic coursework, or real-time, interactive webinars.”
-OT Potential live webinars were deigned to meet this requirement.
+OT Potential live webinars were designed to meet this requirement.

 Here is the rule from the Georgia Administrative Code.
 Read our full guide on Georgia OT CEUs here.